laszlovandenhoek/twitter-scraper/README.md

 ⚠ Using this tool likely violates the Twitter Terms of Service!
 Do not use it! ⚠

+I extensively used ChatGPT (GPT-4 with Advanced Data Analytics enabled) for this project.
+Prompts are in the `/ChatGPT` folder.
+I manually customized the script to support both bookmarks and likes.

 # Requirements

 - Python